konkall/k-means_denoising/README.md

-# k-means Hyperspectral image Denoising
+# k-means Hyperspectral Image Denoising

 This slightly modified k-means algorithm was written in Matlab as part of my thesis:
 ["Denoising Hyperspectral Images by using Clustering Techniques with Point Representatives"](https://pergamos.lib.uoa.gr/uoa/dl/object/2925879).